Chihuahuan Desert Research Institute

 The Earth Rocks

-Celebrating National Earth Science Week, 5th grade students learn about renewable energy resources; the effects of weathering, erosion and deposition; groundwater; rocks and minerals mined in the region; levers and pulleys used in mining; and they get to hike one of the trails to learn first-hand about land formations and the effects of geological
+5th-grade students learn about renewable energy resources, as well as the effects of weathering, erosion, and deposition.
+They also learn about the importance of groundwater, and they get to hike one of the trails to learn first-hand about land formations and the effects of geological forces at work.

 Picture